alvinpaul76/cloudflared/README.md

 The project uses the following configuration files:

-- `docker-compose.yml`: Defines the container setup and volume mapping
+- `docker-compose.yml`: Defines the container setup, volume mapping, and network configuration
-- `.env`: Contains the Cloudflare Tunnel token (created from `.env.sample`)
+- `.env`: Contains the Cloudflare Tunnel token and shared network configuration (created from `.env.sample`)
 - `.env.sample`: Template file for environment variables
 - `start-cloudflared.sh`: Script for running cloudflared directly (without Docker)
 - `start-cloudflared-container.sh`: Script for running cloudflared in a Docker container